krockway/Credit_Risk_Analysis/README.md

     Recall = TP/(TP + FN)

-### Oversampling (RandomOverSampler)
+### Oversampling

+- Oversampling models add records to the minority group to balance the dataset to (hopefully) remove bias in the training set.

+#### RandomOverSampler

 ![NaiveRandomOversampling](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/NaiveRandomOversampling.png)

-- The NaiveRandomOversampling model adds records to the minority group to balance the dataset to (hopefully) remove bias in the training set.
-This RandomOverSampler was xxx% accurate, xxx% precise, and xxx% sensitive.
+- This RandomOverSampler was 63.9% accurate, for low risk loans it was 100% precise and 69% sensitive, and for high risk loans it was 1% precise and 59% sensitive.

-### SMOTE
+#### SMOTE

 ![SMOTEOversampling](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/SMOTEOversampling.png)

-This XXXX was xxx% accurate, xxx% precise, and xxx% sensitive.
+- This SMOTE was xxx% accurate, for low risk loans it was xxx% precise and xxx% sensitive, and for high risk loans it was xxx% precise and xxx% sensitive.

-### Undersampling (ClusterCentroids)
+### Undersampling

+#### ClusterCentroids

 ![Undersampling](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/Undersampling.png)
-This XXXX was xxx% accurate, xxx% precise, and xxx% sensitive.
+This XXXX was xxx% accurate, for low risk loans it was xxx% precise and xxx% sensitive, and for high risk loans it was xxx% precise and xxx% sensitive.

+### Combination

-### SMOTEENN
+#### SMOTEENN

 ![SMOTEENN](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/SMOTEENN.png)
-This XXXX was xxx% accurate, xxx% precise, and xxx% sensitive.
+This XXXX was xxx% accurate, for low risk loans it was xxx% precise and xxx% sensitive, and for high risk loans it was xxx% precise and xxx% sensitive.

 ### BalancedRandomForestClassifier

 ![BalancedRandomForestClassifier](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/BalancedRandomForestClassifier.png)
-This XXXX was xxx% accurate, xxx% precise, and xxx% sensitive.
+This XXXX was xxx% accurate, for low risk loans it was xxx% precise and xxx% sensitive, and for high risk loans it was xxx% precise and xxx% sensitive.

 ### EasyEnsembleClassifier

 ![EasyEnsembleAdaBoostClassifier](https://github.com/krockway/Credit_Risk_Analysis/blob/main/Images/EasyEnsembleAdaBoostClassifier.png)
-This XXXX was xxx% accurate, xxx% precise, and xxx% sensitive.
+This XXXX was xxx% accurate, for low risk loans it was xxx% precise and xxx% sensitive, and for high risk loans it was xxx% precise and xxx% sensitive.

 ## Summary